outdreamer/build-a-cure-1/docs/reference/math_terms.md

 ## Map of set concepts to system analysis

 	- the layers of possible sets of core functions form the interface network
+	- all accreted attribute sets can be collapsed to a point (type) and visualized on a graph to indicate difference between attribute sets, but which attribute set is most informative and should be used as a default base to start from when seeking more attributes (is there a spherical topology where the origin represents this default base attribute set)

 	- vector: intersection of attributes value & direction
 		- vectors are a useful structure to store intents, ordered lists of objects having a common attribute, & variable value sets
 	- unit: lower-dimensional composable threshold for differentiation, syncing, & aggregation of filters (has overlap with interface)